DBraeschke/my-cv/content/_index.md

       text: |-
         In this place I will post samples of articles previously written by me, blog about things I'm interested in and display my experiences.

-        As a Marketing Manager, my focus in work is on campaign management, Email, Social Media and B2C marketing.
-Trying out new things and beeing creative
+        As a Marketing Manager, my focus in work is on campaign management, Email, Social Media and B2C Marketing.
+Trying out new things and beeing creative is part of me and my work.

     design:
       columns: '1'